Zamalek: Zamalek (Northern part)

+Gezira (Southern part)

+The southern two thirds of Zamalek is a mostly green area with sports grounds, parks and a cultural district.
+Dominating the middle is the originally colonial Gezira Sporting Club, while in the middle of its horse race course is the post-independence Gezira Youth Center.
+Zamalek is also home to the famous top league Ahly Sporting Club, and the Equestrian Club.

+A former fair grounds located near the Qasr al-Nil and Galaa bridges has been converted over time into a cultural district where the central attraction is the modern Cairo Opera House.
+Others are the Modern Egyptian Art Museum, the Gezira Art Museum (arts collection from the former royal family), Arts Palace, the Hanager Arts Center, the Music Library, and the Cairo Planetarium, though long disused.
+Opposite the grounds is the Ramses Wissa Wassef designed Mukhtar Museum.

 History

 Under Khedive Ismail the Island was called "Jardin des Plantes" (Garden of Plants), because of its great collection of exotic plants shipped from all over the world.
 French landscape designer De la Chevalerie designed the island's landscape plan, gardens, and plant nurseries.
 On the east shore a kiosk was built for attending the island and supervising its development.
 Although the area is known as "Gezira Island", this is an unknown nomenclature for those living in Cairo and adjacent areas, most Egyptians know the area simply as "Zamalek".

 The kiosk was replaced in 1869 with the Gezirah Palace, a U-shaped summer mansion, which was designed by Julius Franz Pasha and decorated by Karl Von Diebitsch.
 The palace was built and first used for guests attending the 1869 opening of the Suez Canal.
 Emperor Franz Josef I of Austria and Eugénie, Empress of the French were some of the noble guests of the palace.
 Today the Gezira Palace is the central part of the Cairo Marriott Hotel, with its rooftop having an open-air theatre facing the Nile.

 Other palaces were also built in Zamalek, including Prince of the Sa'id Toussoun's palace, which is now a branch of the Council of Ministers, and Prince Amr Ibrahim Palace (1924), which is now the Museum of Islamic Ceramics.
 In 1882 the Gezira Sporting Club was built in the southern region of the island.
 Later a water garden known as the "Grotto Garden", with a rare collection of African fish, was built by British Captain Stanley Flower in Zamalek.

 Several notable Egyptian figures lived in Zamalek including the Diva of the East Umm Kulthum and the famous movie star Salah Zulfikar.